Shamus (video game)

-Shamus is a flip-screen shooter with light action-adventure game elements written by Cathryn Mataga (credited as William Mataga) and published by Synapse Software.
-The original Atari 8-bit family version was released on disk and tape in 1982.
+Shamus is a shooter with light action-adventure game elements written by Cathryn Mataga (credited as William Mataga) and published by Synapse Software.
+The original Atari 8-bit computer version was released on disk and tape in 1982.
 According to Synapse co-founder Ihor Wolosenko, Shamus made the company famous by giving it a reputation for quality.
+"Funeral March of a Marionette", the theme song from Alfred Hitchcock Presents, plays on the title screen.

+The player moves through four flip-screen levels, each containing 32 rooms, shooting attackers and collecting keys for locked areas while searching for the exit.
+Shamus was inspired by the 1980 Berzerk arcade video game.

 The game was ported to the Apple II, VIC-20, Commodore 64, TRS-80 Color Computer, TI-99/4A, and IBM PC.
 Several of these were published by Atarisoft.
 It was later sold on cartridge by Atari Corporation following the launch of the Atari XEGS in 1987.
-"Funeral March of a Marionette", the theme song from Alfred Hitchcock Presents, plays on the title screen.

 Shamus was followed by a sequel in 1983, Shamus: Case II, with the same characters but different gameplay.
 In 1999, Mataga released a remake for the Game Boy Color and later both Shamus and Shamus: Case II for iOS.